-Amendments will include a 30 calendar-day review period.
-When written and oral comments are received on the draft AMATS MTP or the AMATS TIP, a summary, analysis, or report on the nature of the comments shall be made part of the final AMATS MTP and /or AMATS TIP as part of the document or as an appendix.
-Amendments will require Assembly action, as described in Section 5, and Policy Committee approval.
+Major amendments Amendments will include a 30 calendar-day review period.
+When written and oral comments are received on the draft AMATS LRTP\MTP or the AMATS TIP, a summary, analysis, or report on the nature of the comments shall be made part of the final AMATS LRTP\MTP and /or AMATS TIP as part of the document or as an appendix.
+Major amendments-Amendments will require Assembly action, as described in Section 5, and Policy Committee approval.

-- 6.5.2 An Administrative Modification or revision will include the following: - Any change in an existing project that does not prompt a change in the type of required environmental document. - Any new project that does not require an air quality conformity determination, an EIS, or an EA.
+- 6.5.2 A minor amendment An Administrative Modification or revision or will include the following: - Any change in an existing project that does not prompt a change in the type of required environmental document. - Any new project that does not require an air quality conformity determination, an EIS, or an EA.

-Administrative Modifications to the AMATS MTP or AMATS TIP do not require Assembly action and no public review will be required.
-The AMATS Policy and Technical Advisory Committees shall approve respective administrative modifications based on the trigger levels set in the AMATS Policies and Procedures.
+Administrative Modifications to the Minor amendments to the AMATS LRTP MTP or AMATS TIP do not require Assembly action or AMATS Policy Committee approval and no public review will be required.
+The AMATS Policy and Technical Advisory Committees with its responsibility to maintain existing plans and programs while meeting the overall policy direction set by the AMATS Policy Committee shall approve respective minor amendments administrative modifications based on the trigger levels set in the AMATS Policies and Procedures.
 Notification of such amendments will be provided as information to the Assembly and/or the AMATS Policy Committee following the AMATS Technical Advisory or Policy Committee action.